Books That Build Self-Esteem, Self-Confidence for Adults and Kids

 Walking into the self-help aisle of your local Barnes & Noble or logging onto Amazon can be a bit daunting.
 There are thousands of books on building self-esteem and self-confidence to choose from and with the hefty price tags, you don’t want to walk out with a book that just doesn’t do it for you.

 Part of my job is reading self-help, psychology, and all the books in-between.
-I find the ones that resonate with me and have helped those I work with, then pass them on to clients or friends.
+I find the ones that resonate with me and have helped those I work with build themselves up, then pass them on to clients or friends.
 These are some of my current favorites for creative and effective building of self-confidence and self-esteem in adults and children.

 Self-Confidence, Self-Esteem Books For Adults